 Where the design community meets.

-Founder at RookieUp Joined over 2 years ago
+Founder at RookieUp Joined almost 3 years ago

 Nice site!
 And coincidentally, I literally just finished eating one of these from Bareburger in NYC.
 They're not quiiiite there yet but it's pretty shockingly close to a real burger.

 Hey Max - thanks for the questions!
 Answers below...

 -Absolutely!
 Right now we're focused on creating an amazing experience for people looking to connect with online creative mentors for short term or long mentorship via video conversations.
 Like you said, it can be really difficult to break into the creative world if you don't know anyone in the industry or don't live in a city with in-person mentorship opportunities.
 However, our eventual goal is to build RookieUp into the go-to mentorship platform for professionals, whether you want a quick online chat, want to find a long-term mentor, or are looking to connect with someone in your city.
 The future of RookieUp isn't exclusively an online community, but also engages people within their cities and brings them together in person as well through one-on-one match ups or even group meet ups.